Aviation in the Azores: First World War

-The city of Horta was bombarded in December 1916, and the following year the city was shelled by the German U-boat on 4 July 1917.
+In December 1916, an unidentified German submarine bombarded the Azorean island of Faial.
+The following year, SM U-155 shelled Ponta Delgada on 4 July 1917.

-With the U.S. entry into the First World War the previous year, American naval forces occupied and operated a naval base in Ponta Delgada, consisting of a few Curtiss HS2L hydroplanes, 150 infantrymen, two pieces of artillery, some ships and submarines.
+With the U.S. entry into the First World War the previous year, American naval forces occupied and operated a naval base in Ponta Delgada, consisting of a few Curtiss HS2L hydroplanes, 150 infantrymen, two pieces of artillery, some ships, and submarines.
 The first of the contingent began patrolling on 23 February 1918, alongside the São Brás Fort in Ponta Delgada.
 Their mission was to identify and combat German submarines that tracked merchant shipping in the Atlantic, and protect the waters of the Azores.

 Even during the conflict, and following its events, the Portuguese Navy already projected the installation of a permanent naval air station in Horta (Centro Aero-Naval), which never materialized.
 Similarly, in 1919, the British Royal Air Force planned the possibility of acquiring one of the Portuguese islands in the Azores, to install a terrestrial base to provide support to air operation in the mid-Atlantic.